schellenberg/computerscience20/docs/_sources/Python/VariablesAndExpressions/VariablesAndDataTypes.rst.txt

    Source code is another name for:

-.. mchoice:: question1_2_2
-   :answer_a: It is high-level if you are standing and low-level if you are sitting.
-   :answer_b: It is high-level if you are programming for a computer and low-level if you are programming for a phone or mobile device.
-   :answer_c: It is high-level if the program must be processed before it can run, and low-level if the computer can execute it without additional processing.
-   :answer_d: It is high-level if it easy to program in and is very short; it is low-level if it is really hard to program in and the programs are really long.
-   :correct: c
-   :feedback_a: In this case high and low have nothing to do with altitude.
-   :feedback_b: High and low have nothing to do with the type of device you are programming for.
-Instead, look at what it takes to run the program written in the language.
-   :feedback_c: Python is a high level language but must be interpreted into machine code (binary) before it can be executed.
-   :feedback_d: While it is true that it is generally easier to program in a high-level language and programs written in a high-level language are usually shorter, this is not always the case.

-    What is the difference between a high-level programming language and a low-level programming language?

 Comments
 --------

 As programs get bigger and more complicated, they get more difficult to read.
 Formal languages (e.g. programming languages) are dense, and it is often difficult to look at a piece of code and figure out what it is doing, or why.
 For this reason, it is a good idea to add notes to your programs to explain in natural language what the program is doing.
 These notes are called comments.

 A **comment** in a computer program is text that is intended only for the human reader - it is completely ignored by the interpreter.
 In Python, the ``#`` token starts a comment.
 The rest of the line is ignored.
-Every program you write should start with a comment header, which could look something like this:
+**Every program you write should start with a comment header**, which could look something like this:

 .. activecode:: ch01_3